nietras/nietras.github.io/_posts/2021-11-19-bendingdotnet-common-flat-build-output.md

 ```
 I find this really annoying and don't want to waste my time having to navigate
 so deep - 5 directories `\src\CommonFlatBuild\bin\Debug\net6.0\` - either
 in console or file explorer to find the built output.
-Even if you run:
+Additionally, even if you run:
 ```
 dotnet clean
 ```